1936 Grand Prix season: Season review

 It was a hot desert day for the race.
 Nuvolari arrived, heavily bandaged and in plaster ready to race, despite doctors' advice not to.
 From the front row, Stuck, Rosemeyer and Nuvolari jumped into the lead.
 When the leaders started pitting to change tyres after 10 of the 40 laps, the Mercedes team moved to the front until they too had to stop a few laps later.
 At half-distance, Stuck and Varzi were locked in a close duel.
 Rosemeyer had retired when his engine burst into flames.
 He joined a list of over half the field already out of the race.
 Most cars were making three stops to change their rear tyres.
 Auto Union team manager, Feuereissen, flagged his drivers to ease off to conserve theirs.
 Then on lap 33 Varzi suddenly dived for the pits to change a front tyre, losing 30 seconds.
 Stuck was commanded to slow down even more (doing laps around 20 seconds slower) to allow Varzi to catch up, and he caught and passed him on the penultimate lap.
 The Mercedes of Fagioli and Caracciola were almost a lap behind, ahead of the four Scuderia Ferrari Alfas – led home by Pintacuda.
 In his book, Neubauer said orders had come from Germany to let an Italian win the Italian race, much to the chagrin of Stuck, and the lottery ticket-holders.
 Varzi was humiliated at the after-race banquet when the Libyan governor, Marshall Balbo, proposed a toast to the "real winner", Hans Stuck (who verifies that in his autobiography as well).
 Afterward, Varzi's mistress, Ilse Pietsch, first introduced him to morphine to counter his depression.

 A week later, the circus had moved along North Africa to the Carthage circuit in French Tunisia.
 Albeit with a smaller field of a dozen cars: only Caracciola and Chiron were there for Mercedes and at Ferrari, Nuvolari and Farina were still injured.
 Both the Scuderia Torino and Maremmana had returned to Italy; however, Bugatti did send Wimille in the Type 59.
 Once again, the Ghibli wind was proving a problem in practice.
 Rosemeyer and Varzi lined up on the front row of the grid, and it was the former who shot out into the lead.
 Chiron put in some very fast laps to lead the pursuit.
 On the ninth lap, Varzi was bearing down on Caracciola in third.
 Suddenly, on the main straight a wind-gust caught Varzi's car when he was racing at almost 250 km/h.
 The car slipped off the road, spun and tumbled end over end, disintegrating in the air.
-It was one of the most frightening accidents seen, but incredibly, Varzi was able to walk away, albeit very shaken from his amazing mistake.
+It was one of the most frightening accidents seen, but incredibly, Varzi was able to walk away, albeit very shaken from his amazing escape.